Real-food or really unhealthy?

 - Consider salsa, hot sauce, avocados or veggies to top a baked potato rather than using cheese, sour cream or butter.

-- Consider topping your salads and sandwiches with some of the items listed above rather than using heavy dressings or mayonnaise.
+- Consider topping your salads and sandwiches with items like avocado, tapenade, hummus and roasted red peppers for a boost in flavor rather than using heavy dressings or mayonnaise.

-- Boiled down berries, such as our Blueberry Compote recipe, is a great substitute for sugary jellies and jams.
+- Boiled down berries, such as our Blueberry Compote recipe, can be made with little-to-no effort and is a great substitute for sugary jellies and jams.

 - Check all the condiments in your kitchen and eliminate any condiments with “no-no” ingredients.
 Replace them with acceptable items.

-- Try making your own condiment, such as Honey Mustard.
+- Try making your own condiment, topping or dip.